ministryofjustice/opg-terraform-workspace-manager/README.md

     	AWS IAM Role Name
   -expired-workspaces
-    	get list of expired workspaces for deletion
+    	get list of expired workspaces for deletion -register-workspace string
-  -put string
-    	workspace to register for deletion at later time
+    	Register a workspace to be deleted at a later point
 ```

 ### Puting a workspace into DynamoDB